-- 1. That the East Suffolk Authority Monitoring Report covering the period 1st April 2018 to 31st March 2019 be published. - 2.
-That the Cabinet Member with responsibility for Planning and Coastal Management in conjunction with the Head of Planning and Coastal Management Service be given delegated authority to make minor typographical or presentational changes to the document following Strategic Planning Committee.
+- That the Council publish the East Suffolk Authority Monitoring Report covering the period 1st April 2019 to 31st March 2020. - 2.
+That the Cabinet Member for Planning and Coastal Management, in conjunction with the Head of Planning and Coastal Management Service, be given delegated authority to make minor typographical or presentational changes to the document following Strategic Planning Committee.

-APPENDICES Appendix A East Suffolk Authority Monitoring Report 2019
+APPENDICES Appendix A East Suffolk Authority Monitoring Report 2019/20

 BACKGROUND PAPERS

 Date Туре Available From

-November 2019 Equality Impact Analysis Planning Policy and Delivery Team
+November 2020 Equality Impact Analysis Planning Policy and Delivery Team